Keekay-OD/Captured_by_Victoria/README.md

 Photography Portfolio

-Clean, minimalistic and responsive portfolio theme for a photographer powered by Bootstrap 4 and AJAX.
+Clean, minimalistic and responsive portfolio theme for a photographer powered by Bootstrap 4 and Ajax.

 ## Live Demo